jasonalexander-ja/SSEMBabyEmulator/README.md

-The Manchester "Baby" was the first computer to store both its program code and data in a common randomly-accessible memory, it is for this reason the Baby is considered the first machine to run "true" software, providing a familiar (abeit, primitive) programming environment to anyone familiar with assembly, this library can be included  in a variety of software and platforms allowing emulation functionality of this historic machine.
+The Manchester "Baby" was the first computer to store both its program code and data in a common randomly-accessible memory, it is for this reason the Baby is considered the first machine to run "true" software, providing a familiar (albeit primitive) programming environment to anyone familiar with assembly, this library can be included in a variety of software and platforms allowing emulation functionality of this historic machine.

-This library provides an interface for emulating the Baby as a bytecode interpreter (`baby_emulator::core`), and also a library for assembling asm using both modern and original asm notations into a format that can be ran by the emulator (`baby_emulator::assmebler`).
+This library provides an interface for emulating the Baby as a bytecode interpreter (`baby_emulator::core`), and also a library for assembling asm using both modern and original asm notations into a format that can be ran by the emulator (`baby_emulator::assembler`).

 Please log any questions or issues to the [GitHub repo](https://github.com/jasonalexander-ja/SSEMBabyEmulator).